danimelchor/website/_posts/why_ai_wont_replace_swes.md

 To put it simply:

 - Knowing what a hammer is doesn't mean you can build a house.
-- Knowing nouns and verbs doesn't mean you can speak English.
+- Knowing nouns and verbs doesn't mean you can hold a conversation.

 In the same way, generating code that looks right doesn't mean you've engineered a solution that is right.
 That's why AI won't replace software